 Deposition transcripts shall be filed with the court promptly after preparation.
 All deposition transcripts must be in compressed format.
 The court will not accept duplicate transcripts.
 The parties must determine who will file each transcript.
+(But see ¶ 9, infra: prior to the final pretrial conference the parties also must submit to chambers a courtesy copy of every deposition transcript that might be used at trial).

 A party may not file a motion regarding discovery until that party has made a good faith attempt to resolve the dispute.
 All efforts to resolve the dispute must be set forth in any subsequent discovery motion filed with this court.
 By this order, the court requires all parties to a discovery dispute to attempt to resolve it quickly and in good faith.
 Failure to do so could result in cost shifting and sanctions under Rules 37(a)(4) and 37(b)(2).
 This court also expects the parties to file discovery motions promptly if self-help fails.
 Parties who fail to do so may not seek to change the schedule on the ground that discovery proceeded too slowly to meet the deadlines set in this order.

 All discovery-related motions must be accompanied by a supporting brief, affidavit, or other document showing a prima facie entitlement to the relief requested.
-Any response to a discovery motion must be served and filed within five calendar days of service of the motion, which the court presumes is the date the motion is filed with this court.
-In the event that the fifth day falls on a weekend, the response is due by noon on the next day the court is open.
+Any response to a discovery motion must be served and filed within seven calendar days of service of the motion, which the court presumes is the date the motion is filed with this court.
 Replies may not be filed unless requested by the court.
-A party is not entitled to additional response time under Rule 6(a) or Rule 6(e) beyond the five calendar days ordered herein.
+A party is not entitled to additional response time under Rule 6(a) or Rule 6(e) beyond the seven calendar days ordered herein.